 While all attempts are made to present correct information, it may not be appropriate for your specific circumstances and information may become outdated.

-LoveVisaLife does not provide legal advice and nothing contained herein shall be construed as legal advice.
+LoveVisaLife does not provide legal advice and nothing herein shall be construed as legal advice.
 We are only providing an example of what we specifically did for our petition.
 The full contents of LoveVisaLife.com, such as text, comments, graphics, images, videos and other content contained on this site are for informational purposes only.
 For this reason, if you need legal advice, you should contact an attorney.
-Accordingly, the content of this site is not intended to be a substitute for professional legal advice.
+Accordingly, there is no intent for the content of this site to be a substitute for professional legal advice.

 We do not specifically have any attorneys to recommend.
 Moreover, if you need an immigration attorney, we recommend that you use Legal Match to find an immigration attorney that is right for you.
 Click the link below to search Legal Match for a free search to find for an immigration attorney that suites you.